 B3) return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.

-Whether the MS performs A3) or B3) above is left up to MS implementation.
+Whether the UE performs A3) or B3) above is left up to UE implementation.

-viii) if the MS is switched off while on the selected PLMN and switched on again, the MS shall use the stored duplicate value of RPLMN as RPLMN and behave as specified in clause 4.4.3.1;
+viii) if the UE is switched off while on the selected PLMN and switched on again, the UE shall use the stored duplicate value of RPLMN as RPLMN and behave as specified in clause 4.4.3.1;

-ix) if the user initiates a PLMN selection while on the selected cell, the MS shall delete the stored duplicate value of PLMN selection mode, use the stored duplicate value of RPLMN as RPLMN and follow the procedures (as specified for switch-on or recovery from lack of coverage) in clause 4.4.3.1.
-The MS shall delete the stored duplicate value of RPLMN once the MS has successfully registered to the selected PLMN; and
+ix) if the user initiates a PLMN selection while on the selected cell, the UE shall delete the stored duplicate value of PLMN selection mode, use the stored duplicate value of RPLMN as RPLMN and follow the procedures (as specified for switch-on or recovery from lack of coverage) in clause 4.4.3.1.
+The UE shall delete the stored duplicate value of RPLMN once the UE has successfully registered to the selected PLMN; and

-x) if the MS no longer needs to perform A2X communication over PC5, the MS shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.
+x) if the UE no longer needs to perform A2X communication over PC5, the UE shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.

-NOTE 2: If the MS returns to the RPLMN due to a failure to register in the selected PLMN, the upper layers of the MS can trigger PLMN selection again to initiate A2X communication over PC5.
+NOTE 2: If the UE returns to the RPLMN due to a failure to register in the selected PLMN, the upper layers of the UE can trigger PLMN selection again to initiate A2X communication over PC5.

-If the PLMN selected for A2X communication over PC5 is a VPLMN, the MS shall not periodically scan for higher priority PLMNs during the duration of A2X communication over PC5.
+If the PLMN selected for A2X communication over PC5 is a VPLMN, the UE shall not periodically scan for higher priority PLMNs during the duration of A2X communication over PC5.

-The solution to prevent potential ping-pong between the RPLMN and the PLMN selected for A2X communication over PC5 is MS implementation specific.
+The solution to prevent potential ping-pong between the RPLMN and the PLMN selected for A2X communication over PC5 is UE implementation specific.

 3.2 Regional provision of service

-An MS may have a "regionally restricted service" where it can only obtain service on certain areas (i.e. LAs or TAs).
-If such an MS attempts to camp on a cell of an area for which it does not have service entitlement, when it does an LR request, it will receive a message with cause value #12 (see 3GPP TS 24.008 [23], 3GPP TS 24.301 [23A] and 3GPP TS 24.501 [64]).
-In this case, the MS shall take the following actions depending on the mode in which the message was received:
+An UE may have a "regionally restricted service" where it can only obtain service on certain areas (i.e. LAs or TAs).
+If such an UE attempts to camp on a cell of an area for which it does not have service entitlement, when it does an LR request, it will receive a message with cause value #12 (see 3GPP TS 24.008 [23], 3GPP TS 24.301 [23A] and 3GPP TS 24.501 [64]).
+In this case, the UE shall take the following actions depending on the mode in which the message was received:

 A/Gb mode or Iu mode:

-- The MS stores the forbidden LA identity (LAI) in a list of "forbidden location areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden LA.
-This list is deleted when the MS is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
-The MS enters the limited service state.
+- The UE stores the forbidden LA identity (LAI) in a list of "forbidden location areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden LA.
+This list is deleted when the UE is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
+The UE enters the limited service state.

 S1-mode:

-The MS stores the forbidden TA identity (TAI) in a list of "forbidden tracking areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden TA.
-This list is deleted when the MS is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
-The MS enters the limited service state.
+The UE stores the forbidden TA identity (TAI) in a list of "forbidden tracking areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden TA.
+This list is deleted when the UE is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
+The UE enters the limited service state.

 N1-mode:

-The MS stores the forbidden TA identity (TAI) in a list of "5GS forbidden tracking areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden TA.
-This list is deleted when the MS is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
-The MS enters the limited service state.
+The UE stores the forbidden TA identity (TAI) in a list of "5GS forbidden tracking areas for regional provision of service", to prevent repeated access attempts on a cell of the forbidden TA.
+This list is deleted when the UE is switched off, the SIM is removed or periodically (with period in the range 12 to 24 hours).
+The UE enters the limited service state.